whisperity/gener-2019-20-1/README.rst

  - Static Assert (feature available in Standard C++ :math:`\ge 11`)
  - Type Traits (feature available in Standard C++ :math:`\ge 11`)

+Due to targeting C++03, not many "advanced" or "modern" standard C++ is used.

+Heavily depends on preprocessor, and also on the custom Boost Preprocessor metaprogramming library.

 Outlook, development
 --------------------